Course navigation

 Working example: meeting-notes-formatter

-A complete, ready-to-use skill.
-Drop it into a folder called meeting-notes-formatter/ and it works immediately.
-Notice how the description tells Claude both what the skill does and exactly which user requests should activate it.
+Drop this into a folder called meeting-notes-formatter/ and it works immediately.
+Notice how the description tells Claude both what the skill does and which user requests should activate it.

 ---